Historic Pithole City

 Historic Pithole City is administered by the Pennsylvania Historical and Museum Commission in partnership with Friends of Drake Well, Inc. For questions or more information contact Drake Well Museum at (814) 827-2797.

+The Visitor Center is open for visitors from May 31 through August 31 on Saturdays and Sundays, 10 AM to 4 PM.
 Admission to the Visitor Center is $5 for Adults and $3 for Youth ages 3-11.
 Children ages 2 and under are free.

 Pithole City is known in the Pennsylvania oil region as the oil boomtown that vanished as quickly as it appeared.
 News of the successful Frazier Well along Pithole Creek was widely published in the nation’s newspapers in January 1865.
 Boarding houses, hotels, and businesses of all kinds went up overnight.
 More big wells were struck during the summer of ’65, and people came from all directions in hope of making a better life after 5 years of bitter war and strife in the United States.
 Oil drillers and speculators, gamblers and business owners, and women and men looking for work made up the 15,000 people living in the area by that fall.